 Benefits of SNAP

-In addition to helping families and individuals put healthy food on their tables, SNAP helps generate economic growth.
+In addition to helping families and individuals put food on their tables, SNAP helps generate economic growth.
 Research shows that every dollar of SNAP benefits spent in the community generates $1.79 in local economic activity.